In compiling our recommendations for the best short-game training aids, we realized something startling.

-Ultimately, no matter what “shot” is chosen there are some time-tested fundamentals that most top short game players utilize.
-The best place to start learning these fundamentals is by reading a couple classic books from two recognized short game gurus – Phil Mickelson and David Pelz.
+Ultimately, no matter what “shot” is chosen, there are some time-tested fundamentals that most top short-game players utilize.
+Reading a couple of classic books is the best place to start learning these fundamentals.
+We recommend books from two recognized short game experts – Phil Mickelson and David Pelz.

-Phil Mickelson has long been considered one of, if not the best, short game player to play on the PGA tour.
-Whether doing backward chip shots, amazing hole outs from bunkers or stopping long chips within inches, Mickelson is a short game master.
+Phil Mickelson has long been considered one of the best, if not the best, short-game players to play on the PGA Tour.
+Whether doing backward chip shots, amazing hole-outs from bunkers, or stopping long chips within inches, Mickelson is a short-game master.

-In 2009 Mickelson published Secrets of the Short Game and it instantly became a classic.
-The book focuses on both fundamental technique as well as real on-course insight.
-When you read the book you get big doses of fundamental mechanics as well as Phil Mickelson’s famous flare as only he can deliver it.
+In 2009, Mickelson published Secrets of the Short Game, instantly becoming a classic.
+The book focuses on both fundamental techniques as well as real on-course insight.
+When you read the book, you get big doses of time-tested mechanics.
+In addition, you get Phil Mickelson’s famous flare, as only he can deliver it.

-The book goes into detail on chipping, pitching, sand play, putting and flop and lob.
-The book is easy to read, has plenty of visuals and is comprehensive in its instruction about the short game.
+The book details chipping, pitching, sand play, putting, flop, and lob shots.
+The book is easy to read, has plenty of visuals, and is comprehensive in its instruction about the short game.

-While Phil Mickelsson is one of the best short game players of all time, Dave Pelz is considered the preeminent teacher of the short game.
-Much like Vic Braden in tennis, Dave Pelz was one of the first teachers to bring advanced analytics into golf instruction, specifically applied to all shots within 50 yards of the pin.
+While Phil Mickelson is one of the best short game players ever, Dave Pelz is considered the preeminent short game teacher.
+Like Vic Braden in tennis, Dave Pelz was one of the first teachers to bring advanced analytics into golf instruction.
+Pelz specifically focused on all shots within 50 yards of the pin.

 Best Short Game Training Aids: Best Home Chipping Net and Small Practice Mat

-We recommend the JEF World of Golf Chipping Net as a great net for at home chipping practice.
+We recommend the JEF World of Golf Chipping Net as an excellent net for at-home chipping practice.

-The Chipping Net is 4.5 pounds and is very easy to set up and take down.
+The Chipping Net is 4.5 pounds and easy to set up and take down.
 It also comes at a reasonable price point.

-We recommend the Callaway FT Launch Zone Hitting Mat as a great chipping mat.
+We recommend the Callaway FT Launch Zone Hitting Mat as an excellent chipping mat.
 This small mat is perfect for short game practice.
-The Callaway FT Launch Zone Hitting Mat is especially useful indoors where carpets can get worn out from too much practice and hard floors are just not appropriate.
+The Callaway FT Launch Zone Hitting Mat is beneficial indoors, where carpets can get worn out from too much practice, and hard floors are just inappropriate.

-At 8” X 16” X 1” in dimension, this Callaway mat is small but perfect for the normal swing and speed of short game shots.
+At 8″ X 16″ X 1″ in dimension, this Callaway mat is small but perfect for the normal swing and speed of short game shots.
 We especially like this mat because of its relatively thick and heavy rubberized base.
-The design of the base inhibits it from sliding; gives a more realistic feel on impact; and protects a golfer’s wrists from jarring impact with the ground.
+The design of the base inhibits it from sliding and gives a more realistic feel of impact.
+The base also protects a golfer’s wrists from jarring impact with the ground.

-Some might find these golf ball shaggers to be an odd recommendation for a best short game training aid.
+Some might find these golf ball shaggers to be an odd recommendation for a “best short game training aid.”
 We strongly disagree.
-In fact, these retrievers rank as some of our favorite training aids because they help us to stay out on the grass practicing instead of throwing in the towel quickly.
+These retrievers rank as some of our favorite training aids.
+These shaggers help us to stay out on the grass, practicing instead of throwing in the towel quickly.

-At the end of the day, improvement comes from practice — consistent, continuous and focused practice.
+Improvement comes from practice — consistent, continuous, and focused training.
 The worst part of a short game practice is gathering up the balls.
-The task is tedious, time-consuming and back breaking.
+The task is tedious, time-consuming, and back-breaking.

-Whether you are in your back yard or at a short game range, a golf ball shagger greatly accelerates picking up golf balls and is a true blessing.
+Whether in your backyard or at a short game range, a golf ball shagger greatly accelerates picking up golf balls and is a true blessing.

 This shag tube easily fits within most golf bags and holds 23 balls.
 This Ball Retriever has a click lever mechanism that secures or releases balls from the plastic tube.
-The trigger can be operated with your foot or hand.
+The trigger is operated with your foot or hand.